|Tour Duration: 3-8 Days||Difficulty level: ▲▲▲▲▲|

-If mountain climbing and trekking is not just a physical challenge for you and you enjoy breathtaking views, mythology and romantic adventures, Kazbek is a mount you definitely should climb.
+If mountain climbing and trekking is not just a physical challenge for you and you enjoy breathtaking views, mythology and romantic adventures, Kazbek is a mountain you definitely should climb.
 Mount Kazbek is one of the most beautiful and most climbed mountains on the Caucasian ridge.
 Technically Kazbek is less difficult than other 5000+ m Caucasus summits – another fact making Mount Kazbek so attractive.

 Mount Kazbek name